How to choose your newborn photographer ?

 - Is the photographer insured against public liability?

 - Is the photographer a member of a professional organisation such as for example the AIPP?
 Is she/he an Accredited Professional Photographer?

-Please be aware that there are plenty of photographers who offer newborn photography but do not specialize in newborn photography, who run their business through Facebook with no experience as working as a professional photographer or with newborn babies, let alone registered or insured.
-Sure, they may charge a lot less if not nothing for their time, however you will not get the same results as you would get from a photographer who specialises in newborn photography.
+Please be aware that there are plenty of photographers who offer newborn photography.
+They run their business through Facebook with no experience as working as a professional photographer or with newborn babies, let alone be registered or insured.
+Sure, they may charge a lot less for their time, however, you will not get the same results as you would get from a photographer who specialises in newborn photography.

 Every photographer has their own reason for structuring prices and I am not voicing any opinions on what is right or wrong.
 However, here are some points to look out for: